WitoldKowalczyk/YouGotMail/README.md

     inbox=[inbox],
     range="last_8_hours",
     attachments=False,
-    schema={
+    schema={ # provide a simple JSON schema to the AI outlining what info you want to retrieve from the email "topic": {
+            "type": "string",
+            "description": "The topic of the email"
+            },
-        "topic": {"type": "string", "description": "The topic of the email"}, "sentiment": {"type": "string", "description": "what was the mood of the email"}
+        "sentiment": {"type": "string", "description": "what was the mood of the email"}
         }
         )